top of page

 Getting Around the Maldives

-Domestic Flights in The Maldives The domestic airport at the Maldives has two features, a standard inter-isalnd service which connects some of the capital cities of the local atolls to Malé via return flights with Maldivian Airlines, Flyme and Manta Air on most days.
+Domestic Flights in The Maldives The domestic airport at the Maldives has two features, a standard inter-island service which connects some of the capital cities of the local atolls to Malé via return flights with Maldivian Airlines, Flyme and Manta Air on most days.
 A handy website to know is Atoll Transfer, which outlines all of the below connections between the islands and Malé.

-• Dharavandhoo domestic Airport ( DRV) Baa Atol South Alif Atoll (30 minutes from (MLE)
+• Dharavandhoo Domestic Airport ( DRV) Baa Atol South Alif Atoll (30 minutes from (MLE)

 • Maamigili or Villa international Airport (VAM) South Alif Atoll (30 minutes from MLE)